-7/Have mines prevented your community development council from conducting National Solidarity Programmes (NSP) ?
+7/Have mines prevented your community development council from conducting NSP projects?
 (Q.6)

 39.1 % of respondents said that mines prevented the community development council from conducting a National Solidarity Programme.
 This dropped to below 11% in Balkh and Herat and rose to 69% in Paktia and 77% in Konduz.